shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 When a spell says “transform”, it follows these rules:

--   It costs 100 wyl to transform a creature or object that weighs 1kg into another, over the course of 1 hour
+-   It costs 100 wyl to transform or modify a creature or object that weighs 1kg into another, over the course of 1 hour
--   Conservation of mass: the transformation cant cause the resulting target to have a different mass than the original target
+-   Conservation of mass: the transformation can’t change the target’s mass or weight
 -   Volume: the transformation can change the target’s size and volume
 -   A creature’s physical magic resist may increase the wyl cost, decrease the effect, or increase the casting time
 -   Transformations take a long time to cast
-    -   If interrupted before they finish, all effects of the transformation automatically reverse over 1 hour
--   Successful transformations are permanent
-    -   However, the original form still can be determined, and the spell can be reversed, restoring the target to its original form, exactly as it was before the transformation.
-This only undoes the effects of the transformation.
--   A transformation spell can be cast to instead undo the effects that a previous casting of that same spell did.
-    -   The creature casting the undoing spell does not need to be the same creature that originally cast the spell
--   Many transformation spells that modify a creature require a piece of another creature as a DNA reference.
-Example, to give a creature wings, you would need a feather from a bird
--   A creature or object counts as magically imbued for 24 hours after the transformation is complete, during which time spells like Dispell Magic can reverse the transformation.
-Afterwards, the transformation can only be reversed by casting the same spell or the True Form spell.
-After 1 year, the transformation is permanent, and the original form can no longer be easily determined without a piece of the creature from before the transformation (eg, a hair from their original form).
--   When a creature transforms, their clothes and possessions don’t automatically merge into their form, change shape, or change size.
+    -   Initially, the target transforms over the course of 1 minute
+        -   This time cannot be reduced by increasing the wyl output
+    -   The spell requires concentration until the casting is permanent
-    -   It is possible to do so, but it costs extra wyl
+        -   It usually takes 1 hour for it to be permanent, but this varies with wyl output
--   Clothes and the environment can restrict transformation options.
+        -   If you stop casting before it becomes permanent, the effects instantly revert
+-   While transformed, the target is magically imbuedSuccessful transformations are permanent
+    -   The target is magically imbued for 24 hours afterwards
+    -   The target’s true form is easily divined from them for 1 year afterwards
+-   There must be space for the new form
     -   Ex: You can’t grow wings on your back while wearing a shirt.
     -   Ex: You can’t increase your size in a tiny jail cell
--   Transformation spells have no effect on illusions
--   Transformation spells that target hallucinations still cost the full amount of wyl, even though they only effect the caster’s copy of the hallucination
 -   Transformation spells can only target matter, such as solids, liquids, and gases
+    -   They can’t target light or energy
+    -   Transformation spells can target illusions (of a solid, liquid, or gas), but have no effect on them
+    -   Transformation spells that target hallucinations (of a solid, liquid, or gas) still cost the full amount of wyl, even if they only effect the caster’s copy of the hallucination
+-   Transformation spells that target a creature often require a DNA reference for the new form
+    -   EX: Growing wings might require a bird feather
+    -   The caster must hold or touch the DNA reference for the entire duration of the spell’s casting
+    -   The DNA reference may be held in a container, as long as it is visible through the container.
+Ex: bag, vial, jar, box, cage
+    -   Example DNA references:
+        -   Sheddables: hair, nail, hoof, claw, fur, feather, scale, antler, shell, leaf, tooth
+        -   Producables: saliva, milk, web, “milk” (male), sweat, venom, slime, fruit, pollen, spore, liquid waste, solid waste, gaseous waste
+        -   Extractables: blood, fat, organ, eye, limb, bone, horn, bark, root, tooth, tusk
+        -   A specimen, alive or dead
+    -   You may use Divination to find a DNA reference, and you must be thinking of the answer for the duration of the casting time
+-   Transformation spells may merge disconnected matter together as part of the transformation process.
+    -   EX: merging clothes into a creature, healing a dismembered limb back onto its nub
+    -   Merging a creature’s clothes into them is possible, but it does not happen automatically
+-   Countering a transformation spell: you can counter a transformation spell in the following ways:
+    -   Prevent the transformation
+        -   Hold Form protects the target from being transformed
+        -   Increase the target’s physical magic resist
+    -   Interrupt the casting
+        -   Remove the DNA reference for a creature transformation
+        -   Make the caster unable to see the target
+        -   Make the caster unable to concentrate
+        -   Hold Form the target
+        -   Confine the space around the target to restrict the transformation
+        -   Increase the target’s physical magic resist
+    -   Undo the transformation
+        -   Dispel Magic the target, if it is still magically imbued
+        -   Cast the same transformation spell on the target with the intention of undoing its effects
+        -   True Form the target, if the transformation is 1 year old or less
+        -   Transform the creature using a DNA reference of their original form

 # Spells